Alteration of Company’s Articles

 If a director intends to resign from the company, the company must take note of section 464 of the Companies Ordinance.
-Sometimes there are disputes among business partners and the director resigning may not be sure whether the company will notify the Companies Registrar on time.
+Sometimes there are disputes among business partners and the director resigning may not be sure whether the company will notify the Hong Kong Companies Registry on time.
 Hence, if a resigning director has reasonable doubts with the arrangement, he or she shall arrange submission of government form ND4 directly.
 Resigning director shall also take note of the Company’s Articles as it may indicate certain ways in submitting the resignation forms.

 Return of Allotment